Hi,

 On Wednesday, 11 July 2018 11:49:00 UTC+1, najib abdellaoui wrote:

-i am currently working on a project for production of vaccine based on stable transformation of chlorella vulgaris. the plasmid size is around 6 Kb and i wanted to transformed into chlorella vulgaris using electroporation to get a stable expression of my protein of interest and also i wanna analyze the site of integration into genome. we have bio-rad gene pulser II in our lab.
+hello everyonei am currently working on a project for production of vaccine based on stable transformation of chlorella vulgaris. the plasmid size is around 6 Kb and i wanted to transformed into chlorella vulgaris using electroporation to get a stable expression of my protein of interest and also i wanna analyze the site of integration into genome. we have bio-rad gene pulser II in our lab.so can someone help me for the design of protocol for the transformation.thanks in advance.

 -- You received this message because you are subscribed to the Google Groups DIYbio group.
 To post to this group, send email to diybio@googlegroups.com.
 To unsubscribe from this group, send email to diybio+unsubscribe@googlegroups.com.
 For more options, visit this group at https://groups.google.com/d/forum/diybio?hl=en